AtomicStation/learn-agentic-ai/README.md

 ## Set up
 1. Use a virtual environment
 2. Install requirements.txt
-3. Create .env file similar to .env-example file
+3. Create `.env` file similar to `.env-example` file
+4. Use the correct kernal for each notebook (Python 3.12 is ideal)